carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 So, now our conclusion depends on *Value* instances comparison.

-Main purpose of this method is to determine relation between such values.
+The main purpose of this method is to determine relation between such values.

-What we expect from equal functions?
+What can we expect from equal functions?
 At the same place, in functions "*FL*" and "*FR*" we expect to see *equal* values, or values *defined* at the same place in "*FL*" and "*FR*".

-Consider small example here:
+Consider a small example here:

 .. code-block:: text